The Shih Poo is a designer cross between the purebred Shih Tzu and the purebred Poodle.

 All reputable breeders will be accommodating with your requests for information, and readily tell you as much as possible about your Shih Tzu Toy Poodle hybrid’s background prior to your adoption.

-Shih Poo puppies
+Raising a Shih Poo Puppy

 Puppies are irresistibly adorable and many owners become pet parents via the, “love at first sight syndrome!”